jonimoreira/specs/2_5_0/docs/source/rm.rst

 Abstract: False

 Description: Countable quantities.
-Used for countable types such as pregnancies and steps (taken by a physiotherapy patient), number of cigarettes smoked in a day, etc. Misuse:Not used for amounts of physical entities (which all have standardized units).
-Note that PcTs derived from DvCountType should make magnitude, error and accuracy attributes minOccurs = '1'.
-The magnitude element is restricted to integers via an xs:assert.
+Used for countable types such as pregnancies and
+        steps (taken by a physiotherapy patient), number of cigarettes smoked in a day, etc.
+        The *thing(s)* being counted must be represented in the units element.
+        **Misuse:** Not used for amounts of physical entities (which all have standardized units).

 DvQuantityType
 --------------